 Debtors who file for bankruptcy immediately enjoy some of the unique benefits offered to them under the law.
-Let’s take a look at some of the benefits of filing bankruptcy:

 - Bankruptcy will stop creditors from calling you, sending you letters and prohibit them from demanding payment from you.
 Even if some of your debts are not legally dischargeable under the bankruptcy law, even those creditors cannot attempt to collect from you after you file bankruptcy.

 - Bankruptcy will stop creditor lawsuits.
 One of the scariest things about being hopelessly in debt is the threat of creditor lawsuits.
 Lawsuits are time consuming and scary, not to mention expensive, especially if the creditor wins the right to garnish your wages and seize your bank accounts and other assets.